giorgio93p/multiply-by/README.md

 # multiply-by
-A simple module for Workbench, for educational purposes
+A simple module for Workbench, for educational purposes.